Tarantula Nebula: Properties

 The Tarantula Nebula has an apparent magnitude of 8.
-Considering its distance of about 49 kpc (160,000 light-years), this is an extremely luminous non-stellar object.
+Considering its distance of about 49 kpc (160,000 light-years), this is a highly luminous non-stellar object.
 Its luminosity is so great that if it were as close to Earth as the Orion Nebula, the Tarantula Nebula would cast visible shadows.
 In fact, it is the most active starburst region known in the Local Group of galaxies.

-It is also one of the largest H II regions in the Local Group with an estimated diameter around 200 to 570 pc (650 to 1860 light years), and also because of its very large size, it is sometimes described as the largest.
-However, other H II regions such as NGC 604, which is in the Triangulum Galaxy, could be larger.
-The nebula resides on the leading edge of the LMC where ram pressure stripping, and the compression of the interstellar medium likely resulting from this, is at a maximum.
+It is also one of the largest H II regions in the Local Group with an estimated diameter around 200 to 570 pc (650 to 1860 light years), and also because of its enormous size, it is sometimes described as the largest.
+However, other H II regions, such as NGC 604, which is in the Triangulum Galaxy, could be larger.
+The nebula resides on the leading edge of the LMC, where ram pressure stripping, and the compression of the interstellar medium likely resulting from this, is at a maximum.